 Tree resin

-Bees create propolis by collecting a resinous sap from trees and then mixing it with wax back at the hive.
+It is also interesting to note that bees create propolis by collecting a resinous sap from trees and then mixing it with wax back at the hive.
 Chemically, propolis is exceedingly complex and contains a rich variety of potent terpenes and benzoic, caffeic, cinnamic, and phenolic acids.
 It is also high in flavonoids, which by themselves may account for many of the benefits attributed to propolis.
 Some researchers refer to propolis as a type of flavonoid.

 Propolis acts against viruses, which antibiotics do not.
 A number of medical journal reports have discussed the role of propolis in fighting upper respiratory infections, such as those caused by the common cold and influenza viruses (Focht J, Arzneimittel-Forschung, Aug.
 1993;43:921-3).
 Other investigators have reported that the cinnamic acid extracts of propolis prevent viruses from reproducing, but they worked best when used during the entire infection (Serkedjieva J, Journal of Natural Products, March 1992;55:294-302).